This post may contain affiliate links. For more information, see our privacy policy.

 - 1 teaspoon vanilla

-- ½ cup coffee cooled
+- ½ cup coffee, cooled

-Preheat oven to 350˚F. Line a 12-cup cupcake pan with cupcake liners.
+- Preheat oven to 350˚F. Line a 12-cup cupcake pan with cupcake liners.
 Line another cupcake pan with three cupcake liners for a total of 15.
 Set aside.

-Combine dry ingredients (flour, cocoa, sugar, baking powder, baking soda and salt) in a medium-size bowl and whisk to combine.
+- Combine dry ingredients (flour, cocoa, sugar, baking powder, baking soda and salt) in a medium-size bowl and whisk to combine.

-Make a well in the center of the dry ingredients and add milk, oil, egg, vanilla and coffee.
+- Make a well in the center of the dry ingredients and add milk, oil, egg, vanilla and coffee.
 Stir with a whisk until all ingredients are combined then continue to whisk until batter is smooth.
 Scrape the sides of the bowl and mix for another 10-15 seconds.
-The batter will be thinner than most cake batters, don’t worry, it’s just the way it should be!
+The batter consistency will be thinner than most cake batters, don’t worry, it’s just the way it should be!

-Fill cupcake liners just half full.
+- Fill cupcake liners just half full.
 (I'm always tempted to fill them higher and when I do, they overflow.)

-Place in the oven and reduce the temperature to 325˚F. Bake 18-24 minutes or until a toothpick inserted in the center comes out clean.
+- Place in the oven and reduce the temperature to 325˚F. Bake 18-24 minutes or until a toothpick inserted in the center comes out clean.
 Remove from the oven and allow the cupcakes to cool completely.
 Decorate as desired.

 SaveSave